 Top Breast Reconstruction Annapolis Plastic Surgeon

 There are many different options for restoring a breast (or breasts).
 The surgical plan will depend on your breast size and shape, the stage of your cancer and any additional treatments recommended (such as radiation), and your goals for your new breast size.
-During your consultation with board-certified plastic surgeon Dr. Claire Duggal, all the options can be discussed and any questions answered.
-The final plan will be something decided on by you, your surgical oncologist, and Dr. Duggal.
+The final plan will be something decided on by you and your surgical oncologist.

 Immediate breast reconstruction refers to starting the reconstructive process during the same surgical procedure as the mastectomy.
-Under general anesthesia, your breast surgeon will first perform the mastectomy and then Dr. Duggal will perform the reconstruction.
+Under general anesthesia, your breast surgeon will first perform the mastectomy, and then a plastic surgeon will complete the procedure.

 While there are many different types of breast reconstruction, they generally fall under two main categories: